 Planning your own Israel & Jordan trip??
 Here are deep-dives on where we went!

 Tel Be’er Sheva (or Sheba)

-Our first stop was Tel Be’er Sheva, about an hour or hour and a half’s drive south of Tel Aviv.
+Our first stop driving from Tel Aviv to Eilat was Tel Be’er Sheva, about 60-90 minutes’ drive south of Tel Aviv.
 Be’er Sheva is one of three biblical-era tels (or hills) you can visit in Israel (the others are Megiddo and Hazor), and is a UNESCO World Heritage Site.
 We paid our entrance fee and walked into the main area with restrooms, a water fountain, and the horned altar.
 The (pagan) altar is a reconstructed replica (the original is at the Israel Museum in Jerusalem).

 Danielle and I climbed up the little lookout tower while Dad and Steven read every single placard in detail.
 One of the things that’s great about a lot of these sites is that they often will tell you not only about the historical site and what you’re seeing there, but also what you can see on the horizon—other cities, valleys, etc.

 You might also like: My Favorite Cross-Body Purse for Travel

 This guy is not impressed.